JoshuaDanielRubin/HaploCart_Experiment_Data/vgan/tools/README.md

-get_count_per_bin.sh - Get counts per window of mean coverage depth for plotting purposes.
+get_count_per_bin.py - Get counts per window of mean coverage depth for plotting purposes.

 get_depths.sh - Get average depth of coverage of files for use in downsampling experiments.